 - 1/2 teaspoon chili powder

 - 1 (10 ounce) can Ro-tel diced tomatoes & green chilies drained

 - 1 (14 ounce) can black beans drained & rinsed

 - 1 (12 ounce) can corn drained

 - Preheat the oven to 400F and move the rack to the middle position.

 - Cut the chicken breasts in half lengthwise so you have 4 thinner cutlets.
 Season both sides with the garlic powder, chili powder, and salt & pepper.

-- Add the oil to a skillet over medium-high heat.
+- Add the oil to an oven-safe skillet over medium-high heat.
 Once it's hot, add the chicken and cook for about 3-4 minutes/side until lightly golden.
 Take the chicken out of the pan.